Christol-Jalen/auto-nav-rough-terrain/readme.md

 ```
 The above launch file will also run the amcl localization node.

 Establish the Simulink-Gazebo co-simulation by looking at this [tutorial](https://uk.mathworks.com/help/robotics/ug/perform-co-simulation-between-simulink-and-gazebo.html).
-Then run the Simulink model ./OffroadPlanning/controlling.slx
+Then run the Simulink controller model ./OffroadPlanning/controlling.slx

 If the co-simulation connection is established properly, you will see the husky robot moving along the planned path.